Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Preliminaries

 Here, $\rho_{S}$ represents the quantum state of the system of interest, and $\rho_{\mathcal{R}}$ is the initial state of a reservoir unit, which is typically prepared in a thermal or pure state. $U_{S\mathcal{R}}$ is the unitary operator describing the brief interaction between the system and the reservoir unit.
 The trace operation, $\text{Tr}_{\mathcal{R}}$, effectively averages over the degrees of freedom of the reservoir, yielding the updated state of the system.

-When the reservoir is conceptualized as an information reservoir, it can be useful to examine the quantum mutual information between the probe system and the reservoir units.
+When the reservoir is conceptualized as an information reservoir, it is often convenient to examine the quantum mutual information between the probe system and the reservoir units.
 The mutual information that quantifies how much information has flowed from the reservoir unit to the probe is

 where \(S(\rho)=-\operatorname{Tr}[\rho\log_2\rho]\) is the von Neumann entropy.
 Here, $\rho_{SR_i}^{(i)}$ is the joint density matrix immediately after the $i$-th collision, $\rho_{S}^{(i)}=\operatorname{Tr}_{R_i}\rho_{SR_i}^{(i)}$ is the updated probe state and $\rho_{R_i}=\operatorname{Tr}_{S}\rho_{SR_i}^{(i)}$ is the outgoing ancilla state that is subsequently traced out.